 Britain’s prisons were overcrowded.
 They had been sending petty criminals to America until the American Revolution, after which they were no longer accepted there.
 Australia became the new place to send these prisoners.
 The first group of convicts to be sent to Australia sailed in what’s known as the First Fleet.
 It consisted of 11 ships filled with 759 convicts and some marine guards.
 They landed in Port Jackson, Australia, on January 26th, 1788.

-January 26th is a public holiday in Australia, when people all around the country celebrate this landmark day.
+January 26th is a public holiday in Australia, when people celebrate this landmark day.

 Come visit the Mama Lisa’s World Australia Page for Traditional Australian Songs.

 This article was posted on Thursday, January 26th, 2006 at 12:00 am and is filed under Australia, Australia Day, Countries & Cultures, Holidays Around the World, Mama Lisa.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply